Bucky24/DungeonDashers2/docs/object.md

 Objects are part of modules and are contained within the module folder.
 An Object is something on the map that is not an active participant, IE not a character or enemy.
 But it can be interacted with, unlike a tile.

+Objects are Entities.
+See the Entity documentation for common data.

 ## Structure

 The Object consists primarily of a manifest file, images, and scripts.
 Because all these files are defined explicitly in either the primary module manifest, or the object manifest, they can be any name you want.